3ls-it/openai-assistant/README.md

    You will also need to have the `feh` image program installed.
 Follow your operating system's method for package installation.

 2. Configure & Run
    In the release directory, simply invoke the program; on first run it will auto-generate `~/.openai-assistant/settings.py` and prompt for required values.
+(Optionaly copy `openai-assistant` to a location in your `PATH`, e.g., `~/bin/`, `~/.local/bin/`, etc.
    ```bash
    chmod 750 openai-assistant
    ./openai-assistant